More pages in this section

 The Channel Upgrade will be delivered over a period of six years from 2018 to 2023.
 Under the delivery schedule, it will create 120 Full Time Equivalent (FTE) jobs in Townsville during construction and support 245 FTE jobs in Queensland.

-The Townsville Port Channel Upgrade is a joint project of the Queensland and Australian Governments and Port of Townsville Limited.
-The Channel Upgrade forms part of the Townsville City Deal signed in December 2016.
+The Channel Upgrade project is a joint project of the Queensland and Australian Governments and Port of Townsville Limited and forms part of the Townsville City Deal signed in December 2016.

 Several principles were established to guide the procurement and delivery methodology for the project including: